Areas of Impact

 CHAPEL CONSTRUCTION - There are two chapels that have been constructed with donations from several St. Anthony families.
 One chapel in particular is called “San Antonio del Lago” or “St. Anthony on the Lake”.
 Most of the money needed to build this chapel came from our generous parishioners.
 There are currently over 25 small chapels throughout this parish situated in various villages.
 They are used not only for Mass and Prayer but also serve as a community center for the parishioners.

-WE “CAN” FOR PERU - “We Can for Peru” is a monthly drive to collect aluminum cans which are then taken to a recycling center generating about $250-$300 in proceeds for Peru.
+WE “CAN” FOR PERU - “We Can for Peru” is a monthly drive to collect aluminum cans which are then taken to a recycling center generating about $250-$300 in proceeds for our Therapy Clinic in Peru.

-ANNUAL PILGRIMAGE - A pilgrimage to Peru is made each year in early January.
+ANNUAL PILGRIMAGE - A pilgrimage to Peru is made each year.
 About 25 people travel every year, some for the first time and others on a return visit.
 The awareness generated from these trips has made such an impact that it has resulted in establishing the many programs on-going within this sister parish relationship.